 The JSM-7200F is a highly versatile, easy-to-use analytical field emission SEM that offers a new level of expanded performance to the budget-conscious lab.
 This high resolution SEM is ideal for both imaging and analysis of nanostructures, and determining chemical composition of the sample through X-ray spectroscopy.
 By combining large beam currents with a small probe size at ANY accelerating voltage, the JEOL JSM-7200F dramatically increases analytical resolution to the sub 100nm scale.
+For analysis of non-conducting specimens, the JSM-7200F/LV is available with variable pressure.

 From Magnetic to Neuroscience Samples